Everyone knows they should be getting life insurance.

 Where to Get Low-Cost Life Insurance

 Bestow is an all-online life insurance agency, targeting younger, healthier applicants.
 If you qualify, you can get coverage for up to $1 million in a matter of minutes.
-One of the biggest advantages is that they don’t require a medical exam, which helps to make the application process even faster.
+One of the biggest advantages is that you can get coverage without a medical exam, which helps to make the application process even faster.

 Policies are offered in terms of 10 and 20 years and their premiums are among the lowest in the industry.